-Most new tenancies entered into on or after 1 September 1995 are Farm Business Tenancies and are subject to the provisions of the Agricultural Tenancies Act 1995.
-The ALT Wales has no jurisdiction in relation to Farm Business Tenancies.
+Almost all new tenancies entered into on or after 1 September 1995 are Farm Business Tenancies and are subject to the provisions of the Agricultural Tenancies Act 1995.

 The ALT Wales also determines certain disputes relating to the drainage of agricultural land under the Land Drainage Act 1991.